FHL3000/home-lab-networking-project/README.md

 # Home Lab Networking Project

 ## Overview
-This repository documents the design, setup, and configuration of my home lab.
-The project is aimed at gaining hands-on IT experience in networking, DNS management, and security using a Raspberry Pi, Pi-hole, and a subnet configuration.
+This repository documents my home lab project, created to develop practical IT support skills in troubleshooting, system administration, network monitoring, and end-user support.
+The project leverages a Raspberry Pi, Pi-hole, and custom subnet configurations to simulate real-world IT environments and challenges.
+This project serves as a hands-on learning experience, demonstrating proficiency in core IT support functions, including problem-solving, system maintenance, and delivering effective support solutions.

 ### Finished Home Lab
 Below is the final setup of my home lab environment.